9.6. Constructors And Initializer Lists

 Default Arguments

 Although the UML has always permitted class designers to specify initial values for member variables and function arguments, C++ originally did not allow programmers to initialize member variables in the class specification.
 So, programmers initialized member variables with constructors, and you may still see examples of this in existing code.
 However, C++ has always supported default arguments, which may be used with any C++ function (not just constructors).
-When we use default arguments with constructors, they must follow all of the rules listed in chapter 6 (and it's probably a good idea to review those rules now).
+When we use default arguments with constructors, they must follow all of the rules listed in Chapter 6 (and it's probably a good idea to review those rules now).

 +fraction(n: int = 0, d : int = 1)